Vanessa Taylor: Career

 Her television credits include Game of Thrones, Gideon's Crossing, Alias, Everwood, Tell Me You Love Me, and Cupid.
 She also co-created Jack & Bobby.

 Taylor's debut feature film script was Hope Springs (2012), directed by David Frankel, about a marriage therapist who tries to help a couple rekindle their loveless relationship after 31 years of marriage.
 She then co-wrote the screenplay for the sci-fi action film Divergent (2014).

 Taylor co-wrote the screenplay for the fantasy romance film The Shape of Water (2017), along with its director Guillermo del Toro.
 For her work, she was nominated for the Academy Award for Best Original Screenplay.

 In 2019, Taylor performed an uncredited rewrite on Disney's live action remake of Aladdin, directed by Guy Ritchie.
-The following year, Taylor adopted the screenplay for Netflix's Hillbilly Elegy.
+The following year, Taylor adapted the screenplay for Netflix's Hillbilly Elegy.
 She continued her relationship with Netflix over the following years, doing uncredited work on The School for Good and Evil (2022) and writing the screenplay for the young adult dystopian film Uglies (2024).